usail-hkust/HiFGL/README.md

 - PyTorch Lightning 1.5.3
 - TorchMetrics 0.6

+### Data

+We process data from traditional graph datasets, the processed data are provided at Google Drive [HiFGL-KDD2024-Data](https://drive.google.com/drive/folders/1C7tlNCwBLwX8bAnQktPFUHUxeiq18nVO?usp=sharing).
+Please download and unzip it and put the folder in the first level of the whole repository (i.e., parallel with code folder).

 ### Run

 An example that appoints dataset with `cora` and epochs with `64`.